 The campaign has also featured in The News: https://www.portsmouth.co.uk/news/education/council-targets-families-in-campaign-to-get-portsmouth-truants-into-school-1-8661433

 Mike Stoneman, Deputy Director for Children, Families and Education

 A reminder that the Art Trip on Monday 8th October has been cancelled.
 We regret any inconvenience caused.
 (A new date for the trip will be found so that it can go ahead in due course.)

-For those parents/carers who were not able to attend the Year 10 Information Evening yesterday please find enclosed the powerpoint presentation which will give a summary of what was discussed along with a link to the work experience letter that was also handed out.
+For those parents/carers who were not able to attend the Year 10 Information Evening yesterday please find enclosed links to the powerpoint presentation which will give a summary of what was discussed.
+Please also find below a list of all the local college open evenings for the coming year.